SpineML/spineml.github.io/spinecreator/createcomponent/index.md

 ---
 layout: default
-title: Setme
+title: SpineCreator component tutorial
 ---
 # Component tutorial

 This article is one of a series of tutorials designed to provide the new user with insight into how to create models using the GUI.
-Advanced users may find the [[Reference]] section more helpful.
-Note that the screenshots are from the Mac build of the GUI, so will have a different visual appearance to that on Windows and Linux.
+Advanced users may find the [Reference](reference) section more helpful.
+Note that the screenshots are from the Mac build of the GUI, and will have a different visual appearance on other platforms.

 ## Introduction to the Component Editor